garyfleming/lets-begin/lets-begin.md

 ![fit original](images/usm-1-page.jpg)

 ^ Importantly you don't have to know absolutely everything.
 Doing this process will help you focus on the things you know you know, and the things you know you don't know.
-You then get to treat the later the same way you'd treat anything else in unordered.
+You then get to treat the later the same way you'd treat anything else in unordered... which I'll explain later... which is now.

 ---